isamu-isozaki/teamai_test/people-operations/collaboration-and-effective-listening/index.html.md

   <iframe src="https://www.youtube.com/embed/G6FDts-erVw" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-It is estimated that people (listener) will filter out or change the intended meaning of what is heard in 70% of all communications.
-[Source](https://1personalcareercoach.com/art-listening-good-leader).
+It is estimated that people (listener/index.html.md) will filter out or change the intended meaning of what is heard in 70% of all communications.
+[Source](https://1personalcareercoach.com/art-listening-good-leader/index.html.md).

-## Effective Listening and Communication (what not to do!)
+## Effective Listening and Communication (what not to do!/index.html.md)

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/sr1uS8KZbto" frameborder="0" allowfullscreen="true"> </iframe>